wp-plugins/site-page-tree/readme.txt

 3. A partially expanded page tree.
 The page tree will automatically expand in a limited manner, in order to reveal and highlight the page which is currently being viewed.

 == Changelog ==

+= 0.4 =
+* show/hide mechanism reimplemented using jquery.
+The default state is "hidden," state selection is maintained during session with a javascript cookie
+* stylesheet added to plugin directory and registered/enqueued by plugin

 = 0.3 =
 * removed some hard coded styling and put in some classes instead